CiscoIOx/modbus_simulator/README.md

 You can use this simulator to send varieties of data that conforms to the data models provisioned on the IOx services gateway.

+## Sorting Station simulator ##

+To run the sorting station simulator, go to bin directory and run "java -jar <jar file> "0.0.0.0" 502"

 ## Building and packaging the simulator ##

 Developers who want to use the simulator need to have maven environment to compile and package the simulator.